maxim-zhao/bmp2tile/readme.txt

 -palgg              Output the palette in GG colour format -palcl123           Output the palette in SMS colour format, using constants of
                     the form cl123 (see above).
+-fullpalette        Output 16 colours rather than as many as are present in the
+                    image.

 -savetiles <filename>
                     Save tile data to <filename>.
 The format will be inferred